Back to blog overview

 What is a sales pipeline – and how is it different from a sales funnel?

 A sales pipeline is an important sales-management tool that breaks down the sales process into clear stages and tasks, making it easier to track the progress of every opportunity the sales team is pursuing.
 Salespeople are engaging with multiple prospects at any given time, and each deal is probably progressing at a different pace.
-A solid sales pipeline management system ensures that salespeople always know the status of each deal and what needs to be done next because it visually tracks potential customers as they move through the pipeline, entering as a lead and exiting as a paying customer – or a “lost deal.”
+A solid sales pipeline management software ensures that salespeople always know the status of each deal and what needs to be done next because it visually tracks potential customers as they move through the pipeline, entering as a lead and exiting as a paying customer – or a “lost deal.”

 People often use the terms “sales pipeline” and “sales funnel” interchangeably, but they’re two different things.
 A sales pipeline tracks the sales process, whereas a sales funnel tracks the customer journey.
 In other words, the sales pipeline outlines the steps that a salesperson goes through to make a sale (e.g., lead qualification, initial meeting, demo), while the sales funnel outlines the stages prospects go through in their decision-making process (e.g., awareness, consideration, evaluation).